Architecture and Design¶

 As an importable module to provide expressions to a DSL.

-application has a number of use cases:
+From the CLI, the celpy application has a number of use cases:

 A shell script can use

-as a command to replace other shell commands, including expr, test, and jq.A person can run
+celpyas a command to replace other shell commands, including expr, test, and jq.A person can run

-interactively.
+celpyinteractively.
 This allows experimentation.
 It also supports exploring very complex JSON documents to understand their structure.

-As a library, an application (for example, C7N) can import celpy
+As a library, an application (for example, C7N) can import celpy to provide an expression feature for the DSL.

 This provides well-defined semantics, and widely-used syntax for the expression language.